MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_monitordescriptorset_interface.md

 ## -description

-The DXGK_MONITORDESCRIPTORSET_INTERFACE structure contains pointers to functions that belong to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff568427">Monitor Descriptor Set Interface</a>, which is implemented by the video present network (VidPN) manager.
+The DXGK_MONITORDESCRIPTORSET_INTERFACE structure contains pointers to functions that belong to the Monitor descriptor set interface, which is implemented by the [video present network (VidPN) manager](https://docs.microsoft.com/windows-hardware/drivers/display/vidpn-objects-and-interfaces).

 ## -struct-fields